rust-unofficial/patterns/intro.md

 When developing programs, we have to solve many problems.
 A program can be viewed as a solution to a problem.
 It can also be viewed as a collection of solutions to many different problems.
 All of these solutions work together to solve a bigger problem.

 There are many problems that share the same form.
 While the details are different, since they have the same form they can be solved using the same methods.
 [Design patterns](#design-patterns) are methods to solve common problems when writing software.
 [Anti-patterns](#anti-patterns) are methods to solve these same common problems.
 However, while design patterns give us benefits, anti-patterns create more problems.
 [Idioms](#idioms) are guidelines to follow when coding.
 They are social norms of the community.
+You can break them, but if you do you should have a good reason for it.

 ## Design patterns